aladshaw3/cats/scripts/python/catalyst/README.md

 &Delta;H<sub>rxn<sub>j</sub></sub> | heat of the j<sup>th</sup> reaction | J/K/mol
 d<sub>j</sub> | &ast;multiplier for heat of reaction | (unitless)

-&ast;NOTE: This multiplier is set to 1 by default.
+&ast; NOTE: This multiplier is set to 1 by default.

 Notes
 -----